STARFIGHTER! The Iconoclasts

 Mimicking an early 21st century television celebrity’s trademark, Destine sat back in her chair, pointed once at Nechayev, and snapped, “you’re fired!’ in a harsh voice while Spock raised an eyebrow.

 Nechayev simply stood up and walked out of the office.
-Leaving Spock alone with Creighton, who had said practically nothing throughout the entire meeting.
-Destine got up, grabbed a glass of water and drank.
+As Creighton Walked in, who sat down next to Spock, Destine got up, grabbed a glass of water and drank.
 As the cold water soothed her burning throat, she took a deep sigh and walked over to the window looking at the illuminated shape of the Golden Gate Bridge.

 “I recommend that we watch the situation carefully,” Spock said.